-In general, most online reviews of Treehouse are positive and recommend the online learning platform as a resource for those who are new to software engineering, web development, and UX design.
+In general, most online reviews of Treehouse are positive.
+They recommend the online learning platform as a resource for those who are new to software engineering, web development, and UX design.
 UX Planet, for instance, consistently includes Treehouse in their best online courses for learning UX design.

-Many users benefited from the course Slack channel and the peer reviews, which are required for the techdegree programs.
+Many users benefited from the course Slack channel and the peer reviews.
 According to a Medium blogger who took the front-end web development techdegree program, “I was constantly replying to other students–reviewing their projects or helping them debug their code.
 This helped me retain things that I might have forgotten or haven’t even learned yet.”

 One SwitchUp reviewer said that his experience with Treehouse was on par with top-rated courses he had taken through Udemy, freeCodeCamp, edX, Coursera, and Pluralsight.
 He said that Treehouse will “give you the skills to get a job tomorrow, not to continue your studies on to a PhD.”

 While most users benefited from Treehouse, some G2 reviewers felt that the curriculum for the basic and pro options could have been improved.
-One reviewer said that “some of the videos felt a little too gimmicky” and that the “production value didn’t actually help enhance the course.”
+One reviewer said that “some of the videos felt a little too gimmicky”.
+He explained that the “production value didn’t actually help enhance the course”.
 The reviewer also points out that “a common downfall with code courses is teaching by rote memorization or repetition instead of explaining what’s going on under the heard.”

 Alternatives to Treehouse